-The electrical power used in operate an electrical device is defined as the potential energy or voltage times the current passing through the device.
-This is true for both direct current (DC) and alternating current (AC) devices and could also apply to a whole electrical system, such as the the power used in running your household appliances.
+The electric power used in operate an electric device is defined as the potential energy or voltage times the current passing through the device.
+This is true for both direct current (DC) and alternating current (AC) devices and could also apply to a whole electric system, such as the the power used in running your household appliances.

 Questions you may have include:

 - How is it compared with mechanical power?

 This lesson will answer those questions.
 Useful tool: Units Conversion

 The electric power required to operate a device is the input voltage times the current required.

 P = VI

 - P = electric power

 - VI is V times I

 Electric power is measured in watts.
 If the amount of watts is large, kilowatts are used.
 1 kilowatt = 1000 watts, just as 1 kilometer = 1000 meters.
 The abbreviation for kilowatt is usually kW.